Skip to content

 Moderated closed door roundtable discussion

 What will the next decade hold for higher education across the Commonwealth?
-This panel, chaired by one of our keynote speakers, brings together international higher education leaders to explore emerging trends, challenges, and opportunities shaping the sector.
+This breakout discussion brings together international higher education leaders to explore emerging trends, challenges, and opportunities shaping the sector.
 From digital transformation and AI to funding models and global partnerships, the discussion will address the profound shifts universities must prepare for, particularly artificial intelligence, which is poised to radically alter society in the next 10-20 years.
 How can universities in the Commonwealth proactively shape debates around AI, ensure ethical integration, and prepare future leaders for this seismic technological change?

 11:45 - 13:00